-Classroom instructors of technical training programs will provide students with dress guidelines appropriate to the students enrolled training program.
-Students are expected to adhere to the proper dress code policy for their training program.
+Classroom instructors of technical training programs will provide students with dress guidelines appropriate to the training program.
+Students are expected to adhere to proper dress code policy.

 INFRACTIONS REQUIRING INFORMAL CONSEQUENCES

 Minor offenses will be dealt with by the classroom instructor who may utilize appropriate classroom management procedures, which shall be consistently applied to all students.
 Instructors will maintain their own documentation on all minor offenses.
 If a student engages in repetitive behavior of these minor offenses, the classroom instructors will then write a referral to the Assistant Director.